Book to Screen

 Belly's Parents Play a United Front

-In the book, there isn’t a lot of crossover between Belly’s mom and dad playing a united front in trying to persuade her against marriage with Jeremiah.
+In the book, there wasn’t a lot of crossover between Belly’s mom and dad playing a united front in trying to persuade her against marriage with Jeremiah.
 In the show, they explored this idea by having them throw her a joint breakfast that quickly turned negative as she fought against their reasoning.

 Wedding Dress Shopping